- Optimizely Feature Experimentation

 - Optimizely Performance Edge

 Internet bots and spiders are software applications that run repetitive, automated tasks over the Internet.
-Optimizely Web uses the IAB/ABC international spiders and bots list to classify non-human traffic and filter it out of your results.
+Optimizely Experimentation uses the IAB/ABC international spiders and bots list to classify non-human traffic and filter it out of your results.
 The IAB/ABC list is an actively maintained record of user agents used by known spiders and bots.
 The list is updated on a monthly basis.

-Bots and spiders don't behave like real users.
+Bots and spiders do not behave like real users.
 They typically run repetitive, automated tasks over your website or app at a much higher rate than real users, with the purpose of crawling your content and analyzing it.
 As a result, bots and spiders usually inflate the volume of traffic to your site and may skew your conversion metrics.